ManojChandran/Object_Oriented/Chapter 5 - New Challenge/README.md

 # What are basic principle to write a maintainable code?

-On gradual study we arrived at OOP principles which will help you to simply things.
+On gradual study we arrived at OOP principles which will help you to simplify things.
 Basic OOP principles are explained below.

 1) Encapsulate what varies.
 2) Favor Composition over Inheritance.